Accelerated (5-year) B.E./M.S. Program

 How do I register for graduate courses?

 You must fill out a new form, Permission for Undergraduate Students in a Accelerated Degree Program to Enroll in Graduate Courses, to take graduate courses towards your Master's Degree.
-This form must be signed by our Graduate Program Director, Prof. Lin-Shu Wang.
+This form must be signed by the Graduate Program Director.

 What about financial support?